-220. Italian Immersion A four-week course in Italian language and culture offered in Bologna, Italy.
+- 220. Italian Immersion A four-week course in Italian language and culture offered in Bologna, Italy.
 Students speak only Italian while participating in intensive language instruction and other activities planned by the College to deepen students' understanding of contemporary Italian life and culture.
 Offered only at the K. Robert Nilsson Center for European Studies in Bologna.
-Prerequisite: 116 or the equivalent and acceptance into the Italian Summer Immersion Program.

-225. Intensive Italian Expression An intensive study of Italian which includes grammar review, reading comprehension, and oral expression in the context of daily Italian civilization.
-Individual attention to structure, vocabulary, and idiomatic usage.
-Offered only at the K. Robert Nilsson Center for European Studies in Bologna.
-Because of the similarity in content, credit will not be given for both 225 and 220 (the immersion course).
-Prerequisite: 116 and permission of the instructor.

-270. Italian Language in Context This two-part course explores in theory and in practice the notion that language is a culturally determined phenomenon.
+Prerequisite: 116 or the equivalent and acceptance into the Italian Summer Immersion Program. - 270.
+Italian Language in Context This two-part course explores in theory and in practice the notion that language is a culturally determined phenomenon.
 Its aim is to increase students' awareness of the various conventions of discourse while reviewing the key elements of Italian grammar and enriching their active lexical and idiomatic register so they can enroll and successfully complete courses at the University of Bologna.
 Offered only at the K. Robert Nilsson Center for European Studies in Bologna.
 Prerequisite: 225.